In this series, I dig a little deeper into the meaning of psychological terms. This week’s terms are trauma vs. PTSD.

 What does this all mean?
 If there are a group of people who are subjected to a particular stressor, a certain subset of those exposed will have a trauma reaction.
 Among that group, some will be able to process the trauma and move forward, while others will remain stuck and develop PTSD.
 Those who access therapy for PTSD will work on finally processing and integrating the trauma memories.
-For myself, I’ve experienced trauma, but I think my processing was slowed rather stuck, so it didn’t develop into PTSD.
+For myself, I believe that I’ve experienced trauma, but I think my processing was slowed rather than stuck, so it didn’t develop into PTSD.

 - Australian Psychological Society: Trauma